 Mr. Radchenko became a board member of Ovoca in June 2006.
 Mr. Radchenko is a Magadan resident and has a long history of natural resource development in the region.
-He was deeply involved in the development of the Julietta gold-silver mine by Bema Gold Corporation and he is currently the Chairman of Julietta's operating company.
+He was deeply involved in the development of the Julietta gold-silver mine by Bema Gold Corporation.
 Additionally, he was the discoverer of the Lunnoye silver deposit, which is now one of OAO Polymetal's core assets.
 He was part of the group that vended into Ovoca Gold plc 100% of OAO Ajax - Goltsovoye.